Ellisen Turner, managing partner, Irell & Manella. (Courtesy photo)

 Irell & Manella has a new managing partner: Ellisen Turner.
 When I first read that news, I thought ho-hum.
 Another man for the top job.
 But then I glanced down at the page and saw Turner’s photo, and my reaction was: Wow.
 He’s African-American!

 Anyone who pretends that she didn’t react the way I did is, well, pretending.
-I know I’m suppose to do the P.C. thing and act like Turner’s race is irrelevant.
+I know I’m supposed to do the P.C. thing and act like Turner’s race is irrelevant.
 Which, I guess, is why a lot of the coverage about his elevation focused on his clients and previous roles on the firm’s executive committee.

 But let’s get real: Being a black leader of a top firm is Y-U-G-E. (Irell & Manella ranked No. 1 on Am Law’s A-list in 2016 and had $2.98 million in profit per partner.)